 Recommended for You: How to Grow Your Blog Faster Than You Imagine

-In fact, a recent study by HubSpot, shows that companies that publish 15 blog posts monthly saw 5× more traffic than those who publish less.
-And companies that increase blogging from 3~5× per month to 6~8× per month doubled their leads.
-So try to up your game if you’re not publishing regularly.
+A study by HubSpot shows that companies that increase blogging output from 3~5× per month to 6~8× per month doubled their leads.
+Therefore, try to up your game if you’re not publishing regularly.
 This process does not mean that you have to create new blog posts every day.
 Instead, have a blogging frequency and stick to it.

 Create a content calendar and stick to your schedule.
 If you’re comfortable with creating and publishing one blog post every day, excellent.
-But if can only publish one blog post a week, try the best you can to stick to it and improve as times goes by because more content means more traffic.
+But if you can publish two, three, or more blog posts per week, try to be regular at it.

 - How to get more blog readers

 - How to instantly double your blog readership in 30 mins or less